GACJ/ComplibHelp/docs/concepts.md

 ## Methods, Compositions and Collections
 The three main concepts underpinning Complib are **methods**, **compositions** and **collections**.

-Complib has a dedicated page for every **method** in its various [libraries](#the-libraries), including all those which have been officially named and rung .
+Complib has a dedicated page for every method in its various [libraries](#the-libraries), including all those which have been officially named and rung.
 Complib allows you to quickly look up the blue line and rows of a method, as well as anything else you might want to know about it.
 In addition, Complib allows users to [define their own methods](methods/adding_methods.md) using **place notation**.

 Complib contains a large number of **compositions**, which are specified callings for a performance.
 These range in scope from simple practice-night touches to full peals and long lengths.
 Users can search for compositions fitting various criteria, [publish compositions of their own](compositions/adding_compositions.md), and rate their favourites.
 You can even request compositions from other users.